yqx7150/EBMRec/README.md

-# MRI Reconstruction Using Energy-Based Model
+# MRI Reconstruction Using Deep Energy-Based Model
 The Code is created based on the method described in the following paper: MRI Reconstruction Using Deep Energy-Based Model.

 https://arxiv.org/abs/2109.03237